SanketPaharia/Insurance-Management-Platform/README.md

-# REST API for Insurace Management Platform .
+#  Insurance Management Platform .

 This is a project for an Insurance Management Platform built with Spring Boot, designed to simplify the process of managing insurance policies, clients, and claims.